dosuken123/mcp-demo/README.md

 This demo does NOT use the [stdio transport](https://modelcontextprotocol.io/docs/concepts/transports#standard-input%2Foutput-stdio) which is designed for the "local" MCP server.
 There are several reasons why it's preferred to go after a **remote** MCP Server rather than a local MCP Server.
 See [Why should we introduce remote MCP server?](#why-should-we-introduce-remote-mcp-server) for more information.

-While this demo is written in Python as backend server and Vue.js as frontend server, the implemented logic can be translated/adopted into the other programming language where the SDKs might not support yet.
+While this demo is written in Python as backend server and Vue.js/vite as webview server, the implemented logic can be translated/adopted into the other programming language where the SDKs might not support yet.